mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

 3. Apply a proper code style to your IDE (IntelliJ / Android Studio).
     Go to `Preferences --> Code Style --> Java` and in a `Scheme` dropdown you can choose your code style (or set up a new one).
-    2 styles which are worth to mention are:
+    2 styles which are worth to mention:
     - [Square Java Code Styles - with Android](https://github.com/square/java-code-styles)
     - [Google Java Code Style](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml).
 You can import the theme as shown on the gif below: